 If your lump sum is more than 25% of the Lifetime Allowance set annually by HMRC, it will be necessary to cut back the amount you convert to less than 25% of the capital value of your pension.

 If you take your pension before State Pension age (SPA), you could bridge the gap in your income by receiving a larger pension from the Scheme up to your SPA, and a smaller one afterwards.
 This is known as the ‘levelling option’.

-You can find out more about the levelling option in the Bridge the Gap leaflet.
+You can find out more about the levelling option in the Bridge the Gap booklet.

 This option is not available if you take ill-health early retirement.

 Visit My Retirement Planner to understand more about your transfer options and taking your benefits flexibly.